fedcba499/notes/docs/electronics/drone.md

 - Ardupilot

 > Start with ardupilot as it is good with stability of drone, then switch to inav, inav is very easy to configure, then move to betaflight, its is best in class firmware.

+> for gps features, like hold, hover etc inav is much better than betaflight, as betaflight comes with minimum configuration with respect to gps functionality.

 ## Program Control